Do you have lots of opinions? You can get paid for sharing them at Survey Junkie. But is it worth it? Find out in our survey junkie review.

 You’ve likely heard of interventions for people with drug or alcohol problems.
 But what about for someone with a spending problem?
 Should you do it?

 Being a fan can pay off.
 Connecting with someone you admire is a great way to build a relationship, create value, and maybe eventually land a job.

 You can spend a fortune on all kinds of specialized work out gear and an expensive gym membership.
 But you can get a good workout for almost nothing.

 In honor of International Women’s Day let’s discuss gender pay gap.
 40% of US homes have a female as primary or sole earner, it’s not just women affected.

-If you want to build up a portfolio of rental properties, forming a real estate team will make the process easier.
+If you want to an investment property, forming a killer real estate team will make the process easier.

 Being poor comes with special costs that higher earning people often don’t face.
 If you’re going to be poor in America, you better have money.

 Before buying an investment property, you need financing.
 Using leverage is simply using other people’s money to make more money for you.

 How can you make a business partnership with your spouse work without damaging your romantic partnership?
 Andrew and I are doing just that.
 Here’s how.